-I snapped this on the home from taking this one; I passed a car dealer and liked the simple lines and strong colours.
+I snapped this on the way home from doing something else; I passed a car dealer and liked the simple lines and strong colours.
 Let's play with this (and here's the high-resolution file if you want to play with mine).
 Bring up your layers dialog (Windows -> Dockable Dialogs -> Layers:

 Hit the duplicate layer button (indicated by a crude arrow above).
 Then pick "Soft light" from the the "Mode:" drop-down box.
 You'll notice contrast in your image will increase to an ugly and undesirable amount, but ignore this.
 Next, go to the Colors -> Desaturate... menu, which gives you this window:

 Which of the options ("Lightness" vs "Luminosity" vs "Average") you choose is up to you.
 Try all three; I picked "Average" because it looked better.
 Hit "OK", and you'll end up with this: